Hyperhidrosis

 When should I see a doctor?

-You should consult a doctor if:
+You should seek medical advice if:

 • sweating occurs at night and wakes you up